JuniperWorrall/Weather-Client-Server-System---Assignment-2-Distributed-Systems/README.md

 4. Then, run the Content Server, enter "java com.example.ContentServer http://localhost:(*Choosen_Port_Number*) (*Name of file you want to send, including file type*)".
 This data will last 30 seconds.
 5. Compile the GETClient, enter "javac com/example/GETClient.java com/example/LamportClock.java".
 6. Then, run the GETClient, enter "java com.example.GETClient http://localhost:(*Choosen_Port_Number*)".

+## Testing

+Maven 3.9.11 is a dependency here!

+Running mvn test in the same path as pom.xml will work, that is the /code/ folder, so entering cd code, then mvn test, will work.